johnston9/shot-caller/TESTING.md

   1. On the Scenes Workspace start typing a Scene Number, Title or Location in the Searchbar, e.g. for Location start typing "Alligator Club".<br>
   2. Results will display narrowing down with each charactor or digit typed.<br>
-  3. In this case by the time "alli" is typed in the results for Location "Alligaror Club" display.
+  3. In this case by the time "alli" is typed in the results for Location "Alligaror Club" display.<br>

 <p align="center"> <strong>Alligaror Club returned from Search</strong></p>
 <h2 align="center">